-See Front of Book for Entry Information Schedule

-- Sec.
-1 Competition is open to everyone unless otherwise stated.
+See Pg,4 for Entry Information Schedule Sec.
+1: Competition is open to everyone unless otherwise stated.
 Application for entry should be made on entry blanks found in the premium book.
-Additional blanks will be furnished upon request. - Sec.
-2 No entry clerk shall under any circumstances allow the entry books to go from his possession or to be inspected by anyone except authorized officers until entries close.
-Any exhibitor, or person acting for an exhibitor, found looking through the entry books of the exhibits would forfeit all premiums or money won. - Sec.
-3 Exhibits entered in the incorrect division/lot may only be changed/transferred by the Superintendent of that department for the purpose of judging and shall be considered as having been originally entered in such division/lot, and the record shall be changed accordingly. - Sec.
-4 PRE ENTRY IS REQUIRED Entry sheets will be accepted any time prior to 8:00 PM, Sunday, July 31.
-If mailed in they must be postmarked by July 27.
+Additional blanks will be furnished upon request.

+Sec.
+2: No entry clerk shall under any circumstances allow the entry books to go from his possession or to be inspected by anyone except authorized officers until entries close.
+Any exhibitor, or person acting for an exhibitor, found looking through the entry books of the exhibits would forfeit all premiums or money won.

+Sec.
+3: Exhibits entered in the incorrect division/lot may only be changed/transferred by the Superintendent of that department for the purpose of judging and shall be considered as having been originally entered in such division/ lot, and the record shall be changed accordingly.

+Sec.
+4: PRE ENTRY IS REQUIRED Entry sheets will be accepted any time prior to 8 PM, Sunday, July 30.
+If mailed in they must be postmarked by July 26.
 This will ensure receipt of entry form into the Fair office by the deadline.
-You will pick up your tags at the Commercial Building when you bring in your exhibit.
-If mailing in entry forms mail to: Entry Department, c/o Richland County Fair, PO Box 1026, Sidney, MT 59270. - Sec.
-5 Unless otherwise specified under the department rules, all exhibits must remain in place until 9 AM Sunday, August 7, or forfeit premiums, except by permission from the management where in their judgment, emergency justifies such release and removal.
-The Commercial Building will be open August 7 from the hours of 9 AM to 12 PM (noon) to remove exhibits. - Sec.
-6 All prize animals that can be led, driven or will follow must appear in parades when so directed or forfeit premiums awarded. - Sec.
-7 Chronic disease, deformity or any serious imperfection disqualifies stock for entry, and such animals, if entered, will not be considered for premium. - Sec.
-8 The management will not assume or pay transportation charges on articles sent for exhibition or assume or pay any expense in their delivery to the grounds.
-The management will use diligence to ensure the safety of livestock or articles after their arrival and placement, but in no case will be responsible for any loss or damage that may occur. - Sec.
-9 Every entry must be made in the name of the actual artist or producer.
-Any misrepresentation touching an entry, either by facts stated or omitted, will render the entry ineligible to compete, and no premiums awarded to such entry will be paid. - Sec.
-10 All pens, barns and stalls are thoroughly disinfected before and during the fair using the most modern methods.
-All pens and stalls used by individuals must be cleaned at termination of the fair. - Sec.
-11 Exhibitors in the mercantile, machinery and implement departments are requested to ship or deliver their goods as early as possible to give ample time for the installation of such articles.
+You will pick up your tags at the Ag.
+Building when you bring in your exhibit.
+If mailing in entry forms mail to: Entry Department, c/o Richland County Fair, PO Box 1026, Sidney, MT 59270.

+Sec.
+5: Unless otherwise specified under the department rules, all exhibits must remain in place until 9 AM Sunday, August 6, or forfeit premiums, except by permission from the management where in their judgment, emergency justifies such release and removal.
+The Ag Building will be open August 6 from the hours of 9 AM to 12 PM (noon) to remove exhibits.

+Sec.
+6: All prize animals that can be led, driven or will follow must appear in parades when so directed or forfeit premiums awarded.

+Sec.
+7: Chronic disease, deformity or any serious imperfection disqualifies stock for entry, and such animals, if entered, will not be considered for premium.

+Sec.
+8: The management will not assume or pay transportation charges on articles sent for exhibition or assume or pay any expense in their delivery to the grounds.
+The management will use diligence to ensure the safety of livestock or articles after their arrival and placement, but in no case will be responsible for any loss or damage that may occur.

+Sec.
+9: Every entry must be made in the name of the actual artist or producer.
+Any misrepresentation touching an entry, either by facts stated or omitted, will render the entry ineligible to compete, and no premiums awarded to such entry will be paid.

+Sec.
+10: All pens, barns and stalls are thoroughly disinfected before and during the fair using the most modern methods.
+All pens and stalls used by individuals must be cleaned at termination of the fair.

+Sec.
+11: Exhibitors in the mercantile, machinery and implement departments are requested to ship or deliver their goods as early as possible to give ample time for the installation of such articles.
 Merchants and dealers failing to have their exhibits ready at the opening hour will forfeit the right to their space.

-Danald Nutter, farmer governor of the State of Montana, was the Fair manager from 1949-1957.

 Sec.
-12 - Each exhibitor is allowed to enter only one entry per Lot.
+12: Each exhibitor is allowed to enter only one entry per Lot.

 Sec.
-13 - The Exhibitor cannot cross-enter exhibits.
+13: The Exhibitor cannot cross-enter exhibits.
 If an exhibit is entered in a specific department, the same type of exhibit cannot be entered in a miscellaneous lot of another department.

-CONCESSIONS AND PRIVILEGES
+RULE 3 CONCESSIONS AND PRIVILEGES